cuba/PiuPiu/README.md

 ### Carthage

+NOTE: Carthage support will die since it no longer works with Catalyst

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.

 You can install Carthage with [Homebrew](http://brew.sh/) using the following command: